ahgamut/gcc/README.md

 This 2kLOC `gcc` patch simplifies the compilation of C software with [Cosmopolitan Libc][cosmo], specifically solving the issues related to system constants (it avoids the `switch case is not constant` and `initializer element is not constant` errors by rewriting the AST at the necessary locations).

-The code is based on [my experimental GCC plugin][plugin], with simplications and extra features from being able to patch gcc itself.
+The code is based on [my experimental GCC plugin][plugin], with simplifications and extra features from being able to patch gcc itself.
 All my code in this patch is under the [ISC License][isc].

 ## How to use this feature?